martinvonz/jj/docs/branches.md

 will error out, complaining that the revset resolved to multiple revisions.

 Both local branches (e.g. `main`) and the remote branch (e.g. `main@origin`) can have conflicts.
-Both can end up in that state if concurrent operations were run in the repo.
+Both can end up in that state if divergent operations were run in the repo.
 The local branch more typically becomes conflicted because it was updated both locally and on a remote.